guisaliba/wow/README.md

 ## Installation

-To install this project, clone the repository using the following command:
+You are free to use this project as you wish.
+To clone the repository, run the following command:

 ```
 git clone https://github.com/guisaliba/wow.git